azu-lab/rosbag2_evaluation/README.md

 ```
 cd /ros2_galactic
 ```
-if build of ros2_galactic is complete,
+If the package build is complete except for rosbag2_transport
 ```
 colcon build --packages-select rosbag2_transport
 ```